johnnyreilly/globalize-so-what-cha-want/README.md

 ## Usage

 Globalize So What'cha Want exposes 2 methods; `determineRequiredCldrGlobalizeFiles` and `determineRequiredCldrData`.
+If you like TypeScript, you're in luck!
+This ships with its very own definition file.

 #### `determineRequiredCldrGlobalizeFiles( options ) => string[]`